overeasy-sh/overeasy/README.md

 > **Overeasy is a framework for creating powerful computer vision models with no data**.

-By leveraging and chaining zero-shot models, Overeasy enables you to create custom end-to-end pipelines for tasks like:
+Overeasy allows you to chain zero-shot vision models to create custom end-to-end pipelines for tasks like:

 - 📦 Bounding Box Detection
 - 🏷️ Classification